Red Quinoa vs White Quinoa: What’s The Difference?

 Quinoa seems to fit into all four listed above.

-The nutrients provided by red and white quinoa are similar.
+The nutrients provided by both types are similar.
 For this reason, the health benefits offered are also similar.

-Although red quinoa contains more antioxidants and antioxidant activity than white.
+Although the red variety contains more antioxidants and antioxidant activity than white.
 Red quinoa may help better fighting cell damage and prevent disease.
-Let’s take a closer look at the nutrients in quinoa and how they may benefit health.
+Let’s take a closer look at the nutrients and how they may benefit health.

-Both red and white quinoa are high in soluble fiber, which is helpful for many reasons 10.
-What makes fiber soluble is it dissolves in water.
+Both colors are high in dietary fiber, which is helpful for many reasons 10.
+What makes dietary fiber soluble is it dissolves in water.

 - Decrease the risk of diabetes by managing the blood glucose levels.